 Hawaii Governor Calls for Special Session for Marriage Equality Bill

-September 10, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+September 10, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Yesterday Hawaii Gov. Neil Abercrombie called for a special legislative session to move forward marriage equality in the state.

 “The decision to call a special session is based on doing what is right to create equity for all in Hawaii,” said Abercrombie said yesterday at the State Capitol.

 "It's time for marriage equity to take place, and it's also time to recognize that it can take place without violating the religious principals of anybody in this state," Abercrombie said yesterday at the State Capitol.

 In February, the State House Judiciary Committee failed to schedule a hearing on the marriage equality bill, a procedural hurdle that in effect stalled the bill for the previous legislative session.